asadovka/cyb-parity/docs/cyb.md

 Notification panel displaying all pending transactions and web3 events corresponding to certain account.
 Settings button leads to settings page where user can manage connection to IPFS, Ethereum and Cyber nodes (local or remote ways).

-## DApp bar
+## App bar

 DApp bar is a place where user can quickly get access to most used web3 objects.
 User can pin such objects by clicking on button "favorite" on navigation bar and then it will appear in DApp bar.

-## Core Dapps
+## Core apps

-For good initial experience we develop core browser DApps such as:
+For good initial experience we develop core browser apps such as:

+- App store
+- Cyberd search app
 - Ethereum wallet
-- Cyberd search app
 - Ethereum node status
 - Help app
-- App store
-- Contract development
+- Contract development tool
-- Transaction queue
+- Signer with transaction queue
-- DApp method permissions
+- Permission management

 These apps are delivered with every browser build.

 ## Transaction signer